-To report any of these offenses, please contact one of the offices listed below.
-You may choose to report to a campus office, to law enforcement, to both, or to neither.
-These offices will provide assistance and information to victims, address the potential for a hostile environment, and will forward the information to be considered for an investigation of and possible disciplinary action against of the alleged perpetrators(s).
+To report a sexual harassment offense, contact The Dean of Students Office, the UW-Madison Title IX Coordinator, and/or law enforcement.
+These offices will aid and information to victims, address the potential for a hostile environment, and will forward the information to be considered for an investigation of and possible disciplinary action against of the alleged perpetrators(s).

-Dean of Students Office

-UW-Madison Title IX Coordinator: titleix_coordinator@wisc.edu University of Wisconsin-Madison Police Department
+- Dean of Students Office - UW-Madison Title IX Coordinator: titleix coordinator@wisc.edu - University of Wisconsin-Madison Police Department